jbock-java/jbock/README.md

   /**
    * A "param" is a positional parameter.
+   * Its value attribute (number 1 in this example)
-   * The number 1 determines its position relative to the other params.
+   * determines its relative position among the params.
-   * In this case it is irrelevant, as there is only one param.
+   * In this case it is arbitrary, as there is only one param.
    */
   @Param(1)
   abstract Path path();